RichardKaranuMbuti/Custom_SQL_AI_AGENT/docs.md

 It's Important to first check if connection to your database is seamless.
 If you get a success connection status from the functions below then the agent will be able to connect to your engine seamlessly

-Select and specify your engine from the list of supported engines below [MySQL, PostgreSQL, MsSQL]
+Select and specify your engine from the list of supported engines belows [MySQL, PostgreSQL, MsSQL]

 ```python